GCS10ALU/Summative_Ebookshelf/README.md

 #### RUNNING THE APPLICATION

-1. Users will interact with the online school shell library through the terminal.
-2. Users will be welcomed to the system and presented with an introduction to the functionalities and guidelines of our school library system.
-3. This is an example of how it will look like:
+i.
+Users will interact with the online school shell library through the terminal. ii.
+Users will be welcomed to the system and presented with an introduction to the functionalities and guidelines of our school library system. iii.
+This is an example of how it will look like:
  1. Read a book
  2. Record a book
-            3.Search for a book
+ 3. Search for a book
-            4.Filter books
+ 4. Filter books
  5. See your statistics
  6. Exit
   ii.
 If a user chooses to (1) Read a book, they will be presented with the following interface with the following options.
    1. A user will be presented with a list of books containing names of the books, authors, and the ISN number of the book.
 E.g., 1.
 When the Breath Becomes Aire by Paul Kalanithi.
             2. A user will also be provided an interface to input to choose the ISN number of book that they want to read a book from the list.